Aeolis quadrangle: Mars Science Laboratory discoveries

-Inverted Relief
+Inverted relief

 Some places on Mars show inverted relief.
 In these locations, a stream bed may be a raised feature, instead of a valley.
 The inverted former stream channels may be caused by the deposition of large rocks or due to cementation.
 In either case erosion would erode the surrounding land but leave the old channel as a raised ridge because the ridge will be more resistant to erosion.
 An image below, taken with HiRISE shows sinuous ridges that may be old channels that have become inverted.

-Yardangs

-Yardangs are common on Mars.
-They are generally visible as a series of parallel linear ridges.
-Their parallel nature is thought to be caused by the direction of the prevailing wind.
-Two HiRISE images below show a good view of yardangs in the Aeolis quadrangle.
-Yardangs are common in the Medusae Fossae Formation on Mars.

 Fretted terrain

 Parts of the Aeolis quadrangle contain fretted terrain which is characterized by cliffs, mesas, buttes, and straight-walled canyons.
 It contains scarps or cliffs that are 1 to 2 km in height.